turkeryilmaz/openairinterface5g/doc/data_recording.md

 # Synchronized Real-Time Data Recording Application

 The Data Recording Application runs in parallel to the system components on one of the LINUX servers.
 It makes use of OAI T-tracer framework.
 It is able to communicate with the Base station (gNB) and User terminal (UE).
 In addition, it synchronizes and combines data traces and control information (metadata) from Base station and User terminal into consistent [Signal Metadata Format (SigMF) format](https://github.com/gnuradio/SigMF) data sets.
 SigMF is an open-source standard that specifies a way to describe sets of recorded digital signal samples with metadata (data properties and scenario descriptions) provided in [JSON](http://www.json.org/) files.
-The recorded data sets can be used for various research and application areas.
+These recorded data sets have a wide range of uses in research and applications.

 ## Data Recording Application Architecture